mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/ml_engine.md

 # `CREATE ML_ENGINE` Statement

-You can create ML engines based on the ML handlers available in MindsDB.
+You can create machine learning (ML) engines based on the ML handlers available in MindsDB.
 And if you can't find the ML handler of your interest, you can always contribute by [building a new ML handler](/contribute/ml_handlers/).

 ## Description